gok11/UNote/README.md

 <h2>Features</h2>

-* Note Editor: Add, delete, and edit notes
+* <b>Note Editor</b>: Add, delete, and edit notes
-* Inspector Editing: Notes linked to assets can also be edited from the Inspector
+* <b>Inspector Editing</b>: Notes linked to assets can also be edited from the Inspector
-* Note Properties: Categorize by tags, prioritize with favorites, and restrict editing or display with archive options
+* <b>Note Properties</b>: Categorize by tags, prioritize with favorites, and restrict editing or display with archive options
-* Embedding Additional Information: Add information such as asset references to notes
+* <b>Embedding Additional Information</b>: Add information such as asset references to notes
-* Screenshots: Take screenshots and embed them as additional information; edit them with a simple image editor
+* <b>Screenshots</b>: Take screenshots and embed them as additional information; edit them with a simple image editor
-* Search: Filter and sort by text content or note properties; search conditions are user-defined
+* <b>Search</b>: Filter and sort by text content or note properties; search conditions are user-defined

 For an overview of planned features, please refer to [TODO.md](Doc/En/TODO.md).